ac380/kaliConfiguration/README.md

 # kaliConfiguration
-Contains all files and automations for the kali configuration
+Prepares a brand new Kali installation with all the tools and customizations needed for pentesting.

 ## Shortcuts
 Install Ansible